OswinLosper/oswin-losper-blog/content/pages/index.md

     subtitle: >-
       Currently Im a full time Automation Tester at 20fifty.
 We building solutions or thinking about the impact that Cloud Computing and AI has and will continue to have on the world and society.
-20fifty specialises in modern application development and serverless cloud computing.
-Combining human ingenuity + intelligent technology we consistently deliver intelligent, innovative and scalable solutions that work.
     styles:
       self:
         height: auto